Learn how to make apple cake that’s moist and nutty with this easy Annabel Langbein One Pot Spiced Apple Cake Recipe.

 I love, love, love dump cakes.
 They’re so easy to make and makes for minimal clean up.
 But besides the ease of making these desserts, is the final product.
-That’s what I long for the most, like this recipe for One Pot Spiced Apple Cake that was inspired by Annabel Langevin’s recipeof the same name.

 Start by melting butter in a low stockpot.
 Once melted, remove from heat and add granulated sugar and apples.
 For this recipe, I used three Honey Crisp apples, although you can most certainly use any kind of apple that you like.